SwiftSphere/fuzzD/README.md

 - **Better Flip Bit**

 ## Build
-Create Objective-C example app in XCode,after that replace exmaple code to code of fuzzer
+Create Objective-C example app in XCode,after that replace exmaple code to code of fuzzer.Also you need private IOKit headers.
 # Usage

 Open builded app on iOS/macOS